A Conversation with Alayna Taylor, the Pittsburgh Artist Behind Creature Comforts' Unique Upcycled Jewelry and Wearable Art

 I feel like my trip and the book helped me recenter around the idea that creativity just is.
 It is out there.
 It is a force.
 In the book, [author Elizabeth Gilbert] talks about how none of us are geniuses.
 It's more as though we're open to allowing creativity to visit us.
 Because then it also helps shake off the ego of saying, “I’m an artist.”
 No, we’re in commune with the artistry.
 I am just a conduit.
 Towards the end of my trip, I had seven weeks away from creating, and I was inspired.
 And I also just allowed myself to realize that I am going to be creative.
 In this life, I am going to live a creative life, no matter how many sales, how many posts, etc. And that's beautiful.

+The community you built over the years has been incredible to watch and I love that your page centers around freely expressing oneself and others through custom collaborations with your clients.
+Has there been a favorite custom piece that you've made so far?
 There have been so many fun ones.
 I get really excited any time I get to make something out of someone's family member's heirloom and it has real emotion behind it.
 One was from another lovely small business gal, Sabrina.
 She came to me and told me that she had this watch from her grandma and it either didn't fit her wrist or she didn't want to wear it as a watch.
 So, she was, like, “Could you make it into a necklace?”
 And then one of my co-workers, Diane, had this gorgeous, intricate, golden filigree pendant with gems in it; I got to make a necklace for her.
 So those are always so fun.
 I am always scared sometimes because this is someone's family, and that can stress me out.
 But I get through the fear.
 Then, when it's done, I get to give it to them and it’s so beautiful to see their reaction.

+You describe yourself as an assemblage artist.
+What inspires your jewelry and clothing creations?
 I love fashion.
 I would say that is my internal drive.
 I love art.
 But all of those kinds of classical routes like drawing, painting, etc. I am not the best at, yet I knew I wanted to be creative.
 And since I was young, clothing is what I would pay attention to.
 For example, in any movie I would watch, I'm watching what they're wearing.
 So I feel like my inspiration and my art is basically: How can I wear something that isn't supposed to be used this way?
 I love subversive fashion.
 I love breaking the rules.